Ayoade Ademola Adeseun: Background

-Ayo Adeseun was born on 1 January 1953.

-He gained his West African School Certificate in 1972 from Ogbomoso Grammar School, Ogbomoso, Oyo State.
+Ayo Adeseun completed his West African School Certificate examination in 1972 from Ogbomoso Grammar School, Ogbomoso, Oyo State.

-In 1976 he obtained a Diploma in Town Planning from The Polytechnic, Ibadan, Oyo State, and was an Assistant Town Planning Officer with Urban Development Consultants in Ibadan, oyo state from 1976 to 1977.
+In 1976, he obtained a Diploma in Town Planning from The Polytechnic, Ibadan, Oyo State, and was an Assistant Town Planning Officer with Urban Development Consultants in Ibadan, oyo state from 1976 to 1977.

 Moving to California, United States, Adeseun worked as an Associate Planner, Southern California Association of Governments, Los Angeles from March 1980 until November 1982, and then as a Budget/Administrative Analyst with the same organization from November 1982 to April 1987.
-In 1986 he won a B.A in Political Science/Public Administration from California State Polytechnic University, Pomona, California, U.S. He then held a series of administrative positions associated with logistics at Santa Monica College (1987–1989), California State University (1989–1992) and Saddleback College (April 1992 - September 1994).
+In 1986, he won a B.A in Political Science/Public Administration from California State Polytechnic University, Pomona, California, U.S. He then held a series of administrative positions associated with logistics at Santa Monica College (1987–1989), California State University (1989–1992) and Saddleback College (April 1992 - September 1994).
 Returning to Nigeria in 1994, Adeseun became a Principal Partner and Chief Executive Officer of Facilities and Environmental Management Associates, in Ibadan from 1994 to 1996.